 Then 0.072 years must be calculated back from the turn of the year of 10,876 / 10,875 BC.
 The year 10,876 BC is not a leap year, so 0.072 is multiplied by 365 days.
 This results in 26.28 days, which is calculated back from the turn of the year.
 In this way, the time 17h:16m:48s on 5 December of the year 10,876 BC. is obtained.

 0.072 years x 365 days = 26.28 days

 365 days – 26.28 days = 338.72 days = 5 December, 17h:16m:48s

 Of course, the Julian calendar did not exist at the time.
 Because in this experiment, time has been calculated back to 10,876 BC from the beginning of our era, it is a fictional calendar, which is positioned exactly the same in the solar year as the Julian calendar at the exact beginning of our era.

-The Julian calendar, however, rotates at an average of 365.25 days per year, 0.0078 days slower than the actual solar year of 365.2422 days.
+The Julian calendar, however, rotates in reality at an average of 365.25 days per year, 0.0078 days slower than the actual solar year of 365.2422 days.
 If the calendar were turned back nearly eleven millennia from the beginning of our era by an average of 365.25 days per year, then the calculated date in the Julian calendar for the Deluge would be Monday, 28 February, 10,875 BC..
 The calculation below shows this.
 Coincidentally, the last day of February was New Year’s Eve in the Republican calendar in Rome, before Caesar introduced his calendar in 45 BC: calendar years then started on 1 March.
 For convenience, however, the fictitious calendar date 5 December, 10,876 BC. is used in this essay.